gl051/dot-files/README.md

 # dotfiles
-Collection of some of my dot files.
+Collection of some of my dot files:

+* .bash_profile
+* .bashrc
+* .gitconfig

 Feel free to copy, suggest something different or ignore them :-)